Amicus Therapeutics Stock Gives Every Indication Of Being Possible Value Trap

 Link: These companies may deliever higher future returns at reduced risk.

-Investing in companies with poor financial strength has a higher risk of permanent loss of capital.
-Thus, it is important to carefully review the financial strength of a company before deciding whether to buy its stock.
-Looking at the cash-to-debt ratio and interest coverage is a great starting point for understanding the financial strength of a company.
-Amicus Therapeutics has a cash-to-debt ratio of 1.09, which is worse than 83% of the companies in Biotechnology industry.
-GuruFocus ranks the overall financial strength of Amicus Therapeutics at 4 out of 10, which indicates that the financial strength of Amicus Therapeutics is poor.
+Companies with poor financial strength offer investors a high risk of permanent capital loss.
+To avoid permanent capital loss, an investor must do their research and review a company's financial strength before deciding to purchase shares.
+Both the cash-to-debt ratio and interest coverage of a company are a great way to to understand its financial strength.
+Amicus Therapeutics has a cash-to-debt ratio of 1.09, which which ranks better than 100% of the companies in Market Overview industry.
+The overall financial strength of Amicus Therapeutics is 4 out of 10, which indicates that the financial strength of Amicus Therapeutics is poor.
 This is the debt and cash of Amicus Therapeutics over the past years:

-It is less risky to invest in profitable companies, especially those with consistent profitability over long term.
-A company with high profit margins is usually a safer investment than those with low profit margins.
+It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
+A company with high profit margins is also typically a safer investment than one with low profit margins.
 Amicus Therapeutics has been profitable 0 over the past 10 years.
 Over the past twelve months, the company had a revenue of $260.9 million and loss of $1.07 a share.
-Its operating margin is -93.47%, which ranks in the middle range of the companies in Biotechnology industry.
-Overall, the profitability of Amicus Therapeutics is ranked 1 out of 10, which indicates poor profitability.
+Its operating margin is -93.47%, which ranks better than 100% of the companies in Market Overview industry.
+Overall, GuruFocus ranks the profitability of Amicus Therapeutics at 1 out of 10, which indicates poor profitability.
 This is the revenue and net income of Amicus Therapeutics over the past years:

-Growth is probably the most important factor in the valuation of a company.
-GuruFocus research has found that growth is closely correlated with the long term performance of a company's stock.
-The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth rate of Amicus Therapeutics is 61.1%, which ranks better than 88% of the companies in Biotechnology industry.
-The 3-year average EBITDA growth rate is 30.5%, which ranks better than 75% of the companies in Biotechnology industry.
+Growth is probably one of the most important factors in the valuation of a company.
+GuruFocus' research has found that growth is closely correlated with the long-term performance of a company's stock.
+If a company's business is growing, the company usually creates value for its shareholders, especially if the growth is profitable.
+Likewise, if a company's revenue and earnings are declining, the value of the company will decrease.
+Amicus Therapeutics's 3-year average revenue growth rate is better than 100% of the companies in Market Overview industry.
+Amicus Therapeutics's 3-year average EBITDA growth rate is 30.5%, which ranks better than 100% of the companies in Market Overview industry.

-One can also evaluate a company's profitability by comparing its return on invested capital (ROIC) to its weighted average cost of capital (WACC).
+Another way to look at the profitability of a company is to compare its return on invested capital and the weighted cost of capital.
 Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
 The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
-If the return on invested capital exceeds the weighted average cost of capital, the company is likely creating value for its shareholders.
-During the past 12 months, Amicus Therapeutics's ROIC is -72.74 while its WACC came in at 7.96.
+We want to have the return on invested capital higher than the weighted cost of capital.
+For the past 12 months, Amicus Therapeutics's return on invested capital is -72.74, and its cost of capital is 7.95.
 The historical ROIC vs WACC comparison of Amicus Therapeutics is shown below:

-Overall, Amicus Therapeutics (NAS:FOLD, 30-year Financials) stock shows every sign of being possible value trap.
+In short, the stock of Amicus Therapeutics (NAS:FOLD, 30-year Financials) shows every sign of being possible value trap.
 The company's financial condition is poor and its profitability is poor.
-Its growth ranks better than 75% of the companies in Biotechnology industry.
+Its growth ranks better than 100% of the companies in Market Overview industry.
 To learn more about Amicus Therapeutics stock, you can check out its 30-year Financials here.

 To find out the high quality companies that may deliever above average returns, please check out GuruFocus High Quality Low Capex Screener.